torgiren/devops_blog/content/idea_devops_pwnable_flag_en.rst

    flag:     file format elf64-x86-64

 That could mean that the file is corrupted or it was packed by some *packer*.
-One of the methods to find if there was used any *packer* is look for string *pack* in the file
+One of the methods to find if there was used any *packer* is to look for string *pack* in the file

 .. code-block:: console